Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

   - `Grinding.PlayDieSound` controls if the units' `DieSound` and `VoiceDie` are played when entering the grinder.
 Default to `yes`.
   - `Grinding.Sound` is a sound played by when object is grinded by the building.
 If not set, defaults to `[AudioVisual]`->`EnterGrinderSound`.
   - `Grinding.Weapon` is a weapon fired at the building & by the building when it grinds an object.
 Will only be fired if at least weapon's `ROF` amount of frames have passed since it was last fired.
+    - `Grinding.Weapon.RequiredCredits` can be set to have the weapon require accumulated credits from grinding to fire.
+Accumulated credits for this purpose are reset every time when the weapon fires.
 - For money string indication upon grinding, please refer to [`DisplayIncome`](User-Interface.md/#Visual-indication-of-income-from-grinders-and-refineries).

 In `rulesmd.ini`: